 Business Court Judges

-There are three Iowa District Court judges serving as business court judges.
+There are five Iowa District Court judges serving as business court judges.
 The judges are:

-- Lawrence P. McLellan, Des Moines, District Court Judge for the Fifth Judicial District of Iowa.
+- Judge Lawrence P. McLellan, Des Moines, District Court Judge for the Fifth Judicial District of Iowa.

-- Sean W. McPartland, Cedar Rapids, District Court Judge for the Sixth Judicial District of Iowa.
+- Judge Sean W. McPartland, Cedar Rapids, District Court Judge for the Sixth Judicial District of Iowa.

-- John D. Telleen, LeClaire, District Court Judge for the Seventh Judicial District of Iowa.
+- Judge John D. Telleen, LeClaire, District Court Judge for the Seventh Judicial District of Iowa.